jericson/jericson.github.io/_posts/2022-12-16-find_emojis.md

 ```

 The capital `SELECT` is pre-populated when creating a new query in
 Discourse Data Explorer.
+I typically use lowercase in my queries, so
-So this is an indicator of where I started
+this is an indicator of where I started working.
+I'm selecting the
-working.
-I'm selecting the first emoji from the `raw` post column
+first emoji from the `raw` post column using the regex from
-using the regex from earlier.
-If a post has several emoji, this query
+earlier.
+If a post has several emoji, this query will only select the
-will only select the first one.
+first one.

 ```
 from posts